gautierenaud/programming_toolbox/vectorization/README.md

 # Vectorization

+To put it simply (for me), instead of doing operations one word at a time, we stuff several words in a big one (e.g. a 128 bits register) and do the operation for the whole big word once.

 Useful tools:
 * `objdump -d *executable*`: show the assembly code
 * [Compiler Explorer](https://godbolt.org/): shows how the code would be compiled with different compilers, and displays help about generated assembly.